Thai Visa Expert has a friendly and efficient team ready to assist you.

 - Proof that you have the financial means to support yourself for the duration of the visa WITHOUT doing paid work in Thailand

-- Your original passport with a minimum of six months remaining and two blank pages along with copies of ALL pages which must be signed
+- Your original passport with at least 1 full blank page along with copies which must be signed

-- Some financial requirements must be satisfied, which include meeting one of the following:
+- Notification of Residency like TM 30 along with financial requirements must be satisfied, which include meeting one of the following:

 - Alternatively, if you have a monthly income of not less than THB65,000 per month, this would be acceptable.
 Please note, most embassies are now unwilling to issue letters guaranteeing that you receive this level of income in your “home” country, so you may wish to look at alternative methods of proving this to be the case.
 A copy of an entire year’s bank statement showing the monies going into your account regularly should suffice.
 It is also essential to point out that a holder of a Thai Retirement Visa is NOT permitted to work in the country.
 It is also possible to have a combination of savings held in a Thai bank account and an incoming with the total being not less than THB800,000 per annum with again proof being required

-- Health insurance valid for the duration of the visa with a minimum of THB40,000 inpatient cover and THB400,000 inpatient cover
+- Health insurance valid for the duration of the visa with a minimum of THB40,000 inpatient cover and THB400,000 inpatient cover.
+This requirements doesn’t apply for Non Immigrant O (Retirement) Visa or the Extension on Non Immigrant O (Retirement) Visa.

 Non Immigrant O-X – 10 Year Retirement Visa